DoubleDrup/Autocad-Plugin-Templates/tutorial.md

 -  Updating the `.csproj` file

-   The same goes for the `AutocadTemplate.csproj`: we conditionally add a section that copies the `debug.dwg` file over to the output folder.
+   The same goes for the `Autocad.Template.Basic.csproj`: we conditionally add a section that copies the `debug.dwg` file over to the output folder.
 Again, use [this](https://github.com/dotnet/templating/wiki/Conditional-processing-and-comment-syntax) as a reference for creating these if-statements, but now look for the `xml` file conditions.

    ```xml
    <Project Sdk="Microsoft.NET.Sdk">